stacks-network/stacks-core/sip/sip-001-burn-election.md

 However, unless the number of distinct burns is *very* large, each leader can expect to recieve some Stacks tokens.

-# Burning in support of a leader
+# Burning pools

 Proof-of-burn mining is not only concerned with electing leaders, but also concerned with enhancing chain quality.
-For this reason, the Stacks chain not only rewards leaders who build on the "best" fork, but also each user who supported the "best" fork by burning cryptocurrency in support of the winning leader.
+For this reason, the Stacks chain not only rewards leaders who build on the "best" fork, but also each user who supported the "best" fork by burning cryptocurrency in support of the winning block.

-The reason for allowing users to support leaders at all is to help maintain the chain's liveness in the presence of leaders who follow the protocol correctly, but not honestly.
+The reason for allowing users to support candidate blocks at all is to help maintain the chain's liveness in the presence of leaders who follow the protocol correctly, but not honestly.
 These include leaders who delay the propagation of blocks and leaders who refuse to mine certain transactions.
-By giving users a way to help honest leaders get elected, the Stacks blockchain gives users a first-class stake in deciding the course of its evolution and an incentive for them to maintain chain liveness in the face of bad leader behavior.
+By giving users a very low barrier to entry to becoming a leader, and by giving other users a way to help a block candidate get selected, the Stacks blockchain gives users a first-class stake in deciding which transactions to process as well as incentiving them to maintain chain liveness in the face of bad leaders.
 In other words, leaders stand to make more make money with the consent of the users.

-Users support their preferred leader by submitting a burn transaction that references a leader candidate's block commitment.
-These user-submitted burns count towards the leader's total burn weight for the election block, thereby increasing the chance that they will be selected (i.e. users submit their transactions alongside the leader's block commitment).
-Users who burn for a leader who wins the election will receive some Stacks tokens alongside the leader (but users whose leaders are not elected receive no reward).
+Users support their preferred block by submitting a burn transaction that references its leader candidate's block commitment.
+These user-submitted burns count towards the leader's total burn weight for the election, thereby increasing the chance that they will be selected (i.e. users submit their transactions alongside the leader's block commitment).
+Users who burn for a block that wins the election will receive some Stacks tokens alongside the leader (but users whose leaders are not elected receive no reward).
 Users are rewarded the same way as leaders -- they receive their tokens during the reward window.

-Allowing users to burn in support of leaders they prefer gives users and leaders an incentive to cooperate.
+Allowing users to burn in support of blocks they prefer gives users and leaders an incentive to cooperate.
 Leaders can woo users to burn for them by committing to honest behavior, and users can help prevent dishonest (but more profitable) leaders from getting elected.

-In addition, allowing users to burn in support of leaders enables the creation of fair "burn pools."
-Users can pool their burn tokens to produce blocks and be guaranteed to receive a fair payout, since each burn is recorded on the burn chain.
-To enhance the payout, users can coordinate off-chain to amass their tokens into a single multi-sig transaction on the burn-chain, and then have their Stacks token rewards sent to another multi-sig address which can later be used to distribute the rewards.
+Moreover, leaders cannot defraud users who burn in their support, since users are rewarded by the election protocol itself.

-## Leader support mechanism
+## Block support mechanism

-There are a couple important considerations for the mechanism by which users burn for their leaders.
+There are a couple important considerations for the mechanism by which users burn for their preferred blocks.

-* No one is rewarded for helping leaders that do not get elected.
-This is important because leaders and users that support them are indistinguishable on-chain.
+* No one is rewarded for burning for a block that does not get elected.
+This is important because leaders and users are indistinguishable on-chain.
 Leaders should not be able to receive a reward for sock-puppeting, and neither leaders nor users should get a reward for doing nothing.